vfarcic/devops26/manuscript/17-progressive-delivery.md

 done
 ```

 Just as before, we created a never-ending loop that sends requests to the application.
-The only difference is that now we're targeting the `/demo/random-error` endpoint which, as I already explained, generates on average one faulty response for every ten requests.
+The only difference is that now we're targeting the `/demo/random-error` endpoint.
+As I already explained, it generates, on average, one faulty response for every ten requests.

-At the beginning, before the deployment of the new release starts, most of the messages will be `Everything is still OK` with occasional `ERROR: Something, somewhere, went wrong!` When the first iteration of canary kicks in, `Everything is still OK` will start alternating with `Everything is still OK with progressive delivery`.
+In the beginning, before the deployment of the new release starts, most of the messages will be `Everything is still OK` with occasional `ERROR: Something, somewhere, went wrong!` When the first iteration of canary kicks in, `Everything is still OK` will start alternating with `Everything is still OK with progressive delivery`.
 There's nothing new there.
 The system, so far, behaves in the same way as it did before by increasing the reach of the new release by twenty percent every thirty seconds.

 We are not sending the requests as a way to see how it rolls out.
 We already know that.
 The real reason for the current loop of requests is to see what happens when one of the metric thresholds is reached.
 To do that, we'll leave the loop running and producing some errored responses.

 Please switch back to the **first terminal** without stopping the loop.

-I'll skip showing you the Istio `VirtualService` and we'll jump straight into the events of the `canary` resource.
+I'll skip showing you the Istio `VirtualService`, and we'll jump straight into the events of the `canary` resource.

 ```bash
 kubectl \